nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useActiveElement.md

 # useActiveElement
 Hook that returns activeElement and listen its changes.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/api-dom/useActiveElement)

 ## Usage